stevengregory/hedera-express-api/README.md

 # Hedera Express API

-An experimental Hedera API written with Node.js and TypeScript.
+An experimental [Hedera](https://hedera.com/) API written with Node.js and TypeScript.
+Uses the [JavaScript SDK](https://github.com/hashgraph/hedera-sdk-js) to interact with the Hedera Hashgraph.

 ## Setup